OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 ```
 ## Handling POST request redirects

-* space.vars.SITENAME does not allow redirects for POST requests due to security reasons.
+* <code class="expression">space.vars.SITENAME</code> does not allow redirects for POST requests due to security reasons.
 * If a POST redirect request will be sent to Windchill RV&S, then it may throw an error with **code 302**.
 * Please refer to: [Redirect errors with SOAP based services](../help-center/troubleshooting/errors/common/redirect-errors-with-soap-based-services.md) to resolve the error.